CFCorp/CFApi2/README.md

 ### Endpoints
 - Will explain this at a later point, will also add some stuff to the dashboard to simplfy the process

-# Roadmap / todo list:
-- Create a dashboard with all of the statistics
-- Caching with Redis
-- Simple file uploader
-- 2FA for login
-- Remove registration page that is used for debugging